-The PRLS Office of the Service Director (OSD) supervises the entire management operations, organizes Mandate-relevant activities, evaluates the works of the divisions, oversees legislative analyses and legislative briefs, initiates stakeholder’s partnerships, and manages its virtual presence.
-To assist in the management function and aid the two divisions, the OSD selected the finest and competent technical and administrative staff shown below.
+The PRLS Office of the Service Director (OSD) supervises the entire management operations, organizes Mandate-relevant activities, evaluates the works of the divisions, oversees legislative analyses and legislative briefs, facilitates legislative talks and workshops, initiates stakeholder’s partnerships, and manages its virtual presence.
+To assist in the management function and aid the two divisions, the OSD selected the finest and most competent technical and administrative staff shown below.

 Moh’d Al-Khaleel Atiolla Bogabong is of Meranao and Tausug descent.
 He has completed his undergraduate degree as a Magna Cum Laude, Foreign Language Education graduate, at the Middle East Technical University, Ankara, under the supervision and support of the ICAD foundation, a foundation that promotes universal interfaith dialogue and high-quality education.
 Under the same organization, he has served three years as the acting supervisor for Filipino-scholar students in Turkey.
 He has an excellent command of the English and Turkish language.
 He has been a constant aide and representative of the ICAD organization in relief operations not only limited in the National Capital Region (NCR) but in the Mindanao region as well, most notably Marawi city and Zamboanga city.
 He has been a Checkpoint Cambridge curriculum teacher for two years and five years as an IGCSE and AS English language teacher in Fountain International School.
 Moreover, he has also organized religious activities and Islamic lectures under the Harmony and Wisdom foundation on a weekly basis.
 Growing up with different social backgrounds and in a Christian community, he has developed a strong inclination towards promoting interfaith dialogue; as a matter of fact, he is among the pioneering batch of the Silsilah Interfaith Dialogue movement in Zamboanga.
 Moreover, with his solid experience of seven years in the field of education, he has been notably known as an active leader, an interfaith-dialogue organizer, and a community volunteer.
 As a teacher who advocates social transformation for his students, he also aims to help the Moro people develop a sense of social awareness and moral responsibility.
 It is his ultimate goal to provide a better education and promote peace and moral responsibility among people with different socio-cultural backgrounds.